ucb-ee106/eecs106a-fa23site/policies.md

 **Form study groups!** As stated above, you are encouraged to form small groups (two to four people) to work together on homeworks and on understanding the class material on a regular basis.
 In addition to being fun, this can save you a lot of time by generating ideas quickly and preventing you from getting hung up on some point or other.
 Of course, it is your responsibility to ensure that you contribute actively to the group; passive listening will likely not help you much.
 Also recall the caveat above, that you must write up your solutions on your own.
 We strongly advise you to spend some time on your own thinking about each problem before you meet with your study partners; this way, you will be in a position to compare ideas with your partners, and it will get you in practice for the exams.
 Make sure you work through all problems yourself, and that your final write-up is your own.
 Some groups try to split up the problems ("you do Problem 1, I'll do Problem 2, then we'll swap notes"); not only is this a punishable violation of our collaboration policies, it also ensures you will learn a lot less from this course.

+## A Final Note
-We understand that there is a lot happening and this semester will have its unique challenges.
-We are here to support you throughout the semester, both as students *and as people.* Life happens, and we want to make sure you are still receiving a quality education despite the current state of the world. **Please communicate with us** if you are experiencing extenuating circumstances and need extra support.
+We understand that there is a lot happening, and every semester will have its unique challenges.
+We are here to support you throughout the semester, both as students *and as people.* Life happens, and we want to make sure you are always receiving a quality education. **Please communicate with us** if you are experiencing extenuating circumstances and need extra support.
 We're here for you.